trustmeimlumi/appium-mcp/README.md

 Set the `CAPABILITIES_CONFIG` environment variable to point to your configuration file.

+### Screenshots

+Set the `SCREENSHOTS_DIR` environment variable to specify where screenshots are saved.
+If not set, screenshots are saved to the current working directory.
+Supports both absolute and relative paths (relative paths are resolved from the current working directory).
+The directory is created automatically if it doesn't exist.

 ## 🎯 Available Tools

 MCP Appium provides a comprehensive set of tools organized into the following categories: